Preemptible instances are a type of on-demand instances.

-Preemptible instances are on-demand instances.
-They are designed to reduce your ECS costs in some cases.
 When you create a preemptible instance, you can set a maximum price per hour to bid for a specified instance type.
-If your bid is higher than or equal to the current market price, your instance is created.
-A preemptible instance is held without interruption for at least one hour after it is created.
-After one hour, your bid is compared with the market price every five minutes.
+If your bid is higher than or equal to the current market price, your instance is created and billed according to the current market price.
+You can hold a preemptible instance without interruption for at least one hour.
+After one hour, your bid is compared with the market price.
 When the market price exceeds your bid or the resource stock is insufficient, the instance is automatically released.
-The following figure shows the life cycle of a preemptible instance.

-Preemptible instances are ideal for stateless applications, such as scalable Web services and applications for rendering figures, big data analysis, and massively parallel computing.
-Applications requiring higher level of distribution, scalability, and fault tolerance capability benefit from preemptible instances with respect to costs and throughput.
+Preemptible instances are ideal for stateless applications, such as scalable Web services, figure rendering, big data analysis, and massively parallel computing.
+Furthermore, applications that require a higher level of distribution, scalability, and fault tolerance capabilities, benefit from preemptible instances in terms of costs and throughput.

 - Real-time analysis